 Arrival in Girona.
-There is plenty to see and to do in this magic historical city.
-Spend the day visiting the Cathedral, which has the broadest single nave of Gothic architecture in the world and getting lost through the narrow streets of the ancient Jewish quarter, one of the best preserved in the world.
+There is plenty to see and to do in this magical historical city.
+Spend the day visiting the Cathedral, which has the widest single nave of Gothic architecture in the world and getting lost through the narrow streets of the ancient Jewish quarter, one of the best preserved in the world.
 We also recommend a stroll along the Rambla or the medieval walls, which gives you a fantastic panoramic view of the city.

 Stage 1: Girona - St Feliu de Guíxols (45 Km 410m+)